 The third Sunday of July is one of the sweetest days in our calendar, as it is when we celebrate National Ice Cream Day.
 In fact, this frozen dairy treat is so popular that in 1984 the whole month of July was decreed to be National Ice Cream Month.

-It was President Ronal Reagan that, in 1984, had the idea to create a special holiday to commemorate the delicious treat that over 90 percent of Americans love to eat.
+In 1984, President Ronal Reagan had the idea to create a special holiday to commemorate the delicious treat that over 90 percent of Americans love to eat.
 At first, this day was only meant to be observed once, on July 15 of 1984.

-The first records of something like ice cream being made and consumed date back to around 697 AD in China.
-Although their ice cream wasn't like the one we know today, but rather a mixture of dairy with salt and ice, that was frozen.
+- The first records of something like ice cream being made and consumed date back to around 697 AD in China.
+Although their ice cream wasn't like the one we know today.
+It was a mixture of dairy with salt and ice, that was frozen.

-Officially, it was in 1660 that Francesco Procopio Dei Coltelli perfected a prototype made by his grandfather for an ice cream machine, and produced and sold gelato in his cafe.
+- Officially, it was in 1660 that Francesco Procopio Dei Coltelli perfected a prototype made by his grandfather for an ice cream machine, and produced and sold gelato in his cafe.
 That was the first time that ice cream was made available to the general population.
 Francesco's recipe was made of milk, butter, eggs, and cream and was soon exported to the rest of Europe.

-What to do on National Ice Cream Day
+Celebrate National Ice Cream Day

 Alternatively, you can try to make your own ice cream at home.
 It is a great opportunity to get creative with flavors that you've always wanted to try.